XP

 Let's talk

 This is scaffolding — designed to be outgrown by whatever the community builds next.
 If it works, the people who earned XP in V1 decide what V2 looks like.
 If it doesn't, we learned something.
-Either way, it's on-chain.
+Either way, it's permanent.

 We're not asking anyone to believe this will work.
 We're doing it.
 You're invited to join in when you're ready.